Stefan356/Stable-Diffusion-X-Dreamhold/README.md

 #### Install Stable Diffusion X Dreamhold
 - Clone the stable-diffusion-x-dreamhold repository
 - Install necessary python packages either locally or in a virtual environment.
-Needed are: PIL (pillow), Beautiful Soup, Requests, Keyboard and Selenium
+Needed are: PIL (pillow), Beautiful Soup, Requests, Keyboard and Selenium.
   You can use the following commands to install them via pip in Windows:
   ```python
   pip install beautifulsoup4